vignesh14052002/KnowledgeBase/knowledge_base/ThinkPad.md

         - Add a slider for time range
         - Show most consumed resource (youtube, reddit, github, etc)
 - add markdownlint
+- add a check for broken links
 - add Graph that represents links between notes and external resources
 - Try removing commit step in pipeline
     - Not working
 - Readme - Add emojis, background image
 - Create a animated intro video with manim
+- refactor each doc, make it more readable

 ## Chatbot improvements
 - UI